-Every school with K-9 students in Parkland School Division (PSD) use the same report card format.
+Every school with K-9 students in Parkland School Division (PSD) uses the same report card format.

-In September 2016 a review of stakeholder feedback about the effectiveness of the PSD’s Reporting Student Learning was undertaken.
-Based on information gathered from surveys, a review of the Guide to Education, and a look at how other jurisdictions in Alberta and across Canada are reporting student progress, an update of the current report card was begun.
+In September 2016, a review of stakeholder feedback about the effectiveness of the PSD’s Reporting Student Learning was undertaken.
+Based on information gathered from surveys, a review of the Guide to Education, and a look at how other jurisdictions in Alberta and across Canada are reporting student progress, an update of the current report card began.

 Based on the feedback we heard in 2016-2017, PSD has made a number of improvements to the report card including:

-- A shift to reporting on competencies remembering that competencies are intended to be embedded across the curriculum;
+- Shifting to reporting on competencies, remembering that competencies are intended to be embedded across the curriculum;

-- Rewording of the descriptions of the Achievement Indicators providing better explanations
+- Rewording of the descriptions of the Achievement Indicators to provide better explanations;

 - Making the language more parent-friendly